mongodb/leafygreen-ui/.changeset/ninety-feet-explain.md

 '@leafygreen-ui/loading-indicator': major
 ---

-First release of spinner and blob loader components
+First release of Spinner and BlobLoader components